Zafar Ali Khan

+Well-versed in Islamic as well Western knowledge such as the latest trends in economics, sociology and politics, he has been considered as one of the fathers of Urdu journalism.

-Early life
+Early life and education

+Zafar was born in the Sialkot District in 1873 into a Punjabi family of the Rajput Janjua clan, as per the contemporary report of 1920.

-Zafar was born into a Punjabi Janjua family in Sialkot, British India.
-He received his early education at Mission High School, Wazirabad, Gujranwala District., matriculated (10th grade) from Patiala, and passed his intermediate (12th grade) from the Aligarh College.
-Next, he worked in the postal department of the state of Jammu and Kashmir, the same place where his father worked, but resigned over a row with his seniors.
-He rejoined Aligarh College and gained his BA degree from there.
+He received his early education at Mission High School, Wazirabad, Wazirabad District, matriculated (10th grade) from Patiala, and passed his intermediate (12th grade) from the Aligarh College in 1895.
+Next, he worked in the postal department of the princely state of Jammu and Kashmir, the same place where his father worked, but resigned over a row with his seniors.
+He rejoined Aligarh College and gained his BA degree from there; stood fifth in his batch.

 Career

+Journalism

 After graduation, Khan was appointed secretary to a Muslim political leader Mohsin-ul-Mulk, then in Bombay.
 Then he worked for some time as a translator in Hyderabad, Deccan, rising to the post of Secretary, Home Department.
-He returned from Hyderabad and launched his daily Zamindar newspaper from Lahore which was founded by his father Maulvi Sirajuddin Ahmad.
+He returned from Hyderabad and took over the daily Zamindar newspaper from Lahore in 1908, founded by his father Maulvi Sirajuddin Ahmad in 1903.
+At one time, this newspaper was an important newspaper of the Punjab.

 Relation with the Ahmadiyya Movement

-Zafar Ali Khan's relationship with the Ahmadiyya movement was complex.
-His father had been an ardent admirer of Mirza Ghulam Ahmad and other leading Ahmadis such as Maulana Hakeem Noor-ud-Din.
-His maternal uncle Maulana Hassan Khan and his cousins were also prominent Lahori Ahmadis.
-He worked on multiple collaborative projects with Ahmadis such as Khwaja Kamaluddin and even praised the movement.
-However, in the 1930s he published Anti Ahmadi vitriol in the Zamindar, and even wrote some anti Ahmadi poetry.
-Close to the time of death there was still some social interaction and amicability as the second Ahmadi Khalifa, Mirza Bashir ud din Mahmood, personally paid for his medical care until his passing in 1956.
+Zafar Ali Khan's relationship with the Ahmadiyya was belligerent.
+He was among the vanguard, who censured Mirza Ghulam Ahmad from Qadian by writing satirical poems against him.
+He even wrote the preface to the book "His Holiness", which was written as a refutation of the Ahmadiyya movement.
+Later on, when Pakistan was created, he was an ardent participant in the 1953 Tehreek e Khatm e Nabuwat (a movement against the Ahmadis), writing articles against them.

 Poetry

-He chose to write in Urdu, instead of his mother tongue Punjabi.
+He chose to write in Urdu.
 Khan's interest in poetry began in his childhood.
-His poems have religious and political sentiment.
-He was specially versed in impromptu compositions.
+His poems have religious and political sentiments.
+He was especially versed in impromptu compositions.
 His poetical output includes Baharistan, Nigaristan, and Chamanistan.
 His other works are Marka-e-Mazhab-o-Science, Ghalba-e-Rum, Sayr-e-Zulmet and an opera Jang-e-Roos-o-Japan.